-Phone: 1 (405) 556-9224
+Phone: 1 (800) 722-1300

-Phone: 1 (888) 932-5626
+Phone: 1 (888) 549-3274

 How to Find out Who Your Student Loan Servicer Is

-If you don’t know your servicer, that’s no big deal because you can easily find out who your loan servicer is by visiting the Department of Education’s student aid website, which has all the information about your federal student loans and contact information for the loan servicers.
+You don’t get to pick your student loan servicer, since they’re assigned to you when your loan is disbursed.
+If you’re not sure who your loan servicer is, don’t worry.
+Finding your servicer is easy.
+You can look it up by visiting the Department of Education’s student aid website, which has all the information about your federal student loans and contact information for the loan servicers.

 Can You Change Your Student Loan Servicer?

-But there are also some downsides.
+However, there are also some downsides.
 If you refinance your federal student loans with a private lender, you’ll no longer be eligible for income-based repayment plans, and you might lose other federal loan protections like the option for deferment or forbearance.
 This may be important if you are uncertain about your future income or you are struggling with your repayment.

 SoFi Private Student Loans

+Please borrow responsibly.
+SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
+You should exhaust all your federal student aid options before you consider any private loans, including ours.
+Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
-See SoFi.com/eligibility for more information.
+See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.